 Blackjack Soft Hand 19 or 20

-Such situations are a bonanza for players and they need to make the most of them every time they have the chance to.
+Such situations are a bonanza for players, and they should make the most of them whenever they arise.
 Soft 19 and soft 20 put them in a very advantageous position and allow them to build their winnings.

-Thus, in such cases, it is best to keep the decent total value they give players by simply choosing to stand.
+Thus, in such cases it is best to keep the strong total value these hands provide by simply choosing to stand.
 The only exception to the standing rule occurs when holding a soft 19 in single-deck blackjack and multi-deck games under the H17 rule.
-The reasoning behind doubling here is that the player’s soft 19 dominates the dealer’s weak 6-up in H17 multi-deck games.
+The reasoning behind doubling here is that the player’s soft 19 dominates the dealer’s weak 6 up-card in H17 multi-deck games.

 ---|---|